-CEOApprove and endorse Environment and Sustainability Policy Ensure that adequate resources are available to comply with the Environment and Sustainability Policy.Demonstrate a visible and pro-active commitment to HSS issues as per Adani Guideline CG-128 - Management Commitment.Adani senior managementEnsure compliance with all legal requirements including requirements of EPBC approval, environmental authority and other environment and planning approvals.Ensure that adequate resources are available within Adani a contractors to meet all compliance requirements and the Environment and Sustainability Policy.Demonstrate a visible and pro-active commitment to HSS issues as per Adani Guideline CG-128 - Management Commitment.Adani senior managementEnsure compliance with all legal requirements including requirements of EPBC approval, environmental authority and other environment and planning approvals.
-Ensure that adequate resources are available within Adani a issues as per Adani Guideline CG-128 - Management Commitment.Adani senior managementEnsure compliance with all legal requirements including requirements of EPBC approval, environmental authority and other environment and planning approvals.
-Ensure that adequate resources are available within Adani a managementrequirements of EPBC approval, environmental authority and other environment and planning approvals.Ensure that adequate resources are available within Adani a · implement the requirements of this EMP.
+Role Responsibility CEO Approve and endorse Environment and Sustainability Policy.
+Ensure that adequate resources are available to comply with the Environment and Sustainability Policy.
+Demonstrate a visible and pro-active commitment to HSS issues as per Adani Guideline CG-128 - Management Commitment.
+Adani senior management Ensure compliance with all legal requirements including requirements of EPBC approval, environmental authority and other environment and planning approvals.
+Ensure that adequate resources are available within Adani and contractors to meet all compliance requirements and implement the requirements of this EMP.
 Monitor close-out of corrective actions.
 Review outcomes of incident investigations.
 Demonstrate a visible and pro-active commitment to environmental issues as per Adani Guideline CG-128 - Management Commitment.
-Adani ContractManage environmental performance requirements in contracts, including penalties in the event of non-compliance Demonstrate a visible and pro-active commitment to HSS issues as per Adani Guideline CG-128 - Management Commitment.
-Adani Environmental Manager and TeamProvide advice to Adani management teams and personnel relation to environmental requirements.
-Integrate environmental management requirements into wor procedures and practices.
-Conduct audits and checks of compliance and environmenta performance of contractors.
-Monitor and report on compliance against all project approva and commitments.
+Adani Contract Management Team Manage environmental performance requirements in contracts, including penalties in the event of non-compliance.
+Demonstrate a visible and pro-active commitment to HSS issues as per Adani Guideline CG-128 - Management Commitment.
+Adani Environmental Manager and Team Provide advice to Adani management teams and personnel in relation to environmental requirements.
+Integrate environmental management requirements into work procedures and practices.
+Conduct audits and checks of compliance and environmental performance of contractors.
+Monitor and report on compliance against all project approvals and commitments.
 Communicate environmental obligations and requirements to construction staff.
-Track changes in legislation, policy and other obligations and ensure these are incorporated into environmental complianc and management requirements and communicated to releva managers and staff.
+Track changes in legislation, policy and other obligations and ensure these are incorporated into environmental compliance and management requirements and communicated to relevant managers and staff.